In a Nutshell

 Business Debt

 There are many businesses in Puerto Rico, thanks to the island’s tax policies for relocating businesses.
 In Puerto Rico, taxes are kept low for certain businesses and individuals.
-Under the Act 60 Export Services Tax Incentive, a qualified business enjoys a corporate tax rate of only 4%, which is lower than the 21% corporate tax rate on the mainland.
+Under the Act 60 Export Services Tax Incentive, a qualified new business enjoys a corporate tax rate of only 4%, which is lower than the 21% corporate tax rate on the mainland.

 Medical Debt